gnebbia/nmap_tutorial/README.md

 ```

 Anyway this technique becomes effective only if we can find the
-above defined “idle systems”, and we'll check this in the nmap
+above defined "idle systems", and we'll check this in the nmap
 scripting modules (to be precise this can be achieved with --script ipidseq);
 now let's see an example of idle scan from nmap: